HPMRG/HPMRG.github.io/content/rdsanalyst/_index.md

 Download the installer and double-click on it to install the software.

 Here are two other installer, made under different conditions.
-If the above does not work, feel fre to try these to see if one does:
+If the above does not work, feel free to try these to see if one does:

 * [installer variant 1](https://drive.google.com/file/d/1we4c9ws8SZa9APECEdtsDNMw8lc-HXMO/view?usp=share_link)
 * [installer variant 2](https://drive.google.com/file/d/1-2rf7TMOvY8_uZ4NzWPbhUEipKSVqYE7/view?usp=share_link)